 data For backendInitialize(): DataFrame with spectrum metadata/data.
-This parameter can be empty for MsBackendMzR backends but needs to be provided for of the columns of the provided data contain peaks variables (i.e. information for individual mass peaks).
+This parameter can be empty for MsBackendMzR backends but needs to be provided for peaksVariables ForbackendInitialize() for MsBackendMemory: character specifying which of the columns of the provided data contain peaks variables (i.e. information for individual mass peaks).
 Defaults to peaksVariables = c("mz", "intensity").